yuktea/yuktea/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on An ML Project as a part of my internship -C/C++, HTML/CSS, Python
+- 🔭 Currently interning at a financial consultancy as a software engineer.
+-C/C++, HTML/CSS, Python (Django)